by Karl Furlong

 On the highway, the Z4 impresses with its reassuring straight-line stability.
 While the ride is taut, the suspension deals with road scars pretty well.
 It's surprisingly refined in the cabin, too, and that applies to whether the roof is up or down, which is saying a lot for a convertible.
 Braking power is top-notch even if smoothly bringing the Z4 to a stop at low speeds isn't always easy, with the system prone to grabbiness.
 Overall, the Z4 is easy to live with about town and enjoyable when the speeds rise and the road clears.

 On the entry-level Z4, the seats and dashboard are covered in classy black SensaTec upholstery, and there are high-gloss black trim inlays.
 The sporty three-spoke steering wheel is leather-wrapped.
 Vernasca leather upholstery is optionally available in colors like Black, Magma Red, Ivory White, Black Alcantara Black with Blue contrast stitching, and Cognac.
-This upgrade will cost at least $2,850 as it's bundled together with the Convenience Package.
-The Black Alcantara Black upgrade adds a total of $4,150 to the price as it requires the M Sport Package, too.
+This upgrade will cost at least $2,450 as it's bundled together with the Convenience Package and Park Distance Control.
+The Black Alcantara Black upgrade adds a total of $3,000 to the price as it requires the M Sport package, too.
 Aluminum Tetragon or a mesh-effect Aluminum are two additional trim options, but the former requires the M Sport Package.

 Upgrading to Vernasca leather on the M40i costs between $1,500 and $1,700, while this derivative has Aluminum Tetragon inlays equipped by default.